Difference between aluminum and aluminum alloys reflect in composition, performance comparison, applications and etc.,

-Aluminum is a lightweight, corrosion-resistant pure metal suitable for general use, while aluminum alloys are suitable for more demanding application scenarios by adding other metal elements that significantly increase strength, hardness and corrosion resistance.
+Aluminum is a lightweight, corrosion-resistant pure metal suitable for general use.
+While aluminum alloys are suitable for more demanding application scenarios by adding other metal elements that significantly increase strength, hardness and corrosion resistance.

 - Aluminum is a pure metal with the chemical symbol Al and an atomic number of 13.